KnpLabs/should-skip-ci/README.md

 ## Limitations

-This tool can be used in the following scenarii :
+This tool can be used in the following scenaro :

 - on a pull request.
 You created a branch from your base branch (identified as `origin/master` as default, but this identification is configurable via CLI